It's the most important ingredient of a trusting, intimate relationship.

 Take a moment to consider that you might be sabotaging relationship after relationship if you don't get to the root of your fear of being vulnerable.
-If you are afraid of showing weakness or exposing yourself to your partner, you might not be aware that your fear is preventing you from being totally engaged in the relationship.
-You might be freezing out the opportunity for love because you are afraid to let your authentic self shine and to share your innermost thoughts, feelings, and wishes.
+If you're afraid of showing weakness or exposing yourself to your partner, you might not be aware that your fear is preventing you from being totally engaged in the relationship.
+You might be freezing out the opportunity for love because you're afraid to let your authentic self shine and to share your innermost thoughts, feelings, and wishes.

 What drives your fear of being vulnerable with your partner?

 - Are you fearful of exposing parts of your personality that your partner may find unacceptable?